marcduiker/building-a-resilient-workflow-with-durable-functions/labs/01_creating_a_function_project.md

 ### 4. Create a Copy of the Function

-As you've noticed, an Azure Function in C# is a method decorated with the `FunctionName` attribute.
+As we've noticed, an Azure Function in C# is a method decorated with the `FunctionName` attribute.
 This attribute contains the identifier of the function.

 - Copy the function method and paste it into the same class.
 - Change the method name so it's different from the existing method name.